chingu-voyages/v8-geckos-team-15/README.md

 ### Getting started

-- create a file `server/.env` following the example of `.env-sample`, and replace the values actual secret values
+- create a file `server/.env` following the example of `.env-sample`, and replace the example values with actual secret values